zalyoung/gitlab-handbook/content/handbook/support/workflows/dedicated.md

 1. Ask the customer to provided the [required information](https://docs.gitlab.com/ee/administration/dedicated/#ip-allowlist) in the ticket.
 In this case, it's a comma-separated list of IP addresses.
 1. Open a [Request for Help issue](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/issues/new?issuable_template=request_for_help) and confirm that the `support::request-for-help`) in the GitLab Dedicated issue tracker.

+##### SCIM / OIDC with IP Allowlist request

+Customers who use the IP allowlist may request to enable the SCIM or OIDC endpoints to the internet.
+This is a simple on/off toggle but must be performed by the Environment Automation team:

+1. Open a [Request for Help issue](https://gitlab.com/gitlab-com/gl-infra/gitlab-dedicated/team/-/issues/new?issuable_template=request_for_help) in the GitLab Dedicated issue tracker.
+(Confirm that the `support::request-for-help` label has been applied)

 #### SAML Request

 1. Ask the customer to provided the [required information](https://docs.gitlab.com/ee/administration/dedicated/#saml) in the ticket.
 In this case, it's a SAML configuration block or can be a list of information provided by a customer.